jamesnolanverran/dmap/readme.md

 ---

 ## 🔍 Hash Collisions
+- Keys are compared directly.
-- The library stores **raw key bytes** for 1, 2, 4, and 8-byte keys.
-If a hash collision occurs, keys are compared directly.
+- The library stores **raw key bytes** for 1, 2, 4, and 8-byte keys, and assumes they are basic data types like integers and floating-point numbers that can be compared using `memcmp()`.
-- For string keys, two 64-bit hashes are stored instead of the key.
-A random seed is used in the hashing process to reduce the likelihood of predictable collisions.
-While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.
-Future versions will improve handling.
+- String keys are copied, allocated with `malloc()`, and freed on `dmap_delete` or `dmap_free`.
+- Future versions will support user-managed string lifetimes and user-supplied destructors.
+- Struct keys are not currently supported.
+See the TODO list.

 ---